dangets/presentations/thrust_intro/slides.md

     !cpp
     std::binary_search(begin, end, value);
-    std::copy(src_begin, src_end, dst_first);
+    std::copy(src_begin, src_end, dst_begin);
     std::count(begin, end, value);
     std::count_if(begin, end, pred);  // pred is a bool functor std::fill(begin, end, value);
     std::sort(begin, end, cmp);       // similar to C's qsort std::transform(src1_begin, src1_end, dst_begin, unaryOp);
-    std::transform(src1_begin, src1_end, src2_first,
+    std::transform(src1_begin, src1_end, src2_begin,
                     dst_begin, binaryOp);
     // many more...

 `std::transform` should be explained more thoroughly.
 Note that it does not modify the input collection, but stores all results of the function into an output collection.
-If you've ever heard of Map/Reduce, from functional programming, this is the 'Map' function.
+If you've ever heard of Map/Reduce from functional programming, this is the 'Map' function.

 ---